MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/shifts-connector-powershell-manage.md

 ### User mapping errors

-User mapping errors may occur if one or more users in a Blue Yonder WFM site isn't a member of the mapped team in Teams.
-To resolve this issue, make sure that the users in the mapped team match the users in the Blue Yonder WFM site.
+User mapping errors may occur if one or more users in a Blue Yonder WFM instance isn't a member of the mapped team in Teams.
+To resolve this issue, make sure that the users in the mapped team match the users in the Blue Yonder WFM instance.

 To view details of unmapped users, [set up your environment](#set-up-your-environment) (if you haven't already), and then run the following script.